Saturn Corporation: Models

-Earlier models
+Initial models

 Originally, the company's products used a dedicated platform called the Z-body and a dedicated engine, the 1.9 L Saturn I4 engine, and a dedicated plant in Spring Hill, Tennessee.
-The original Saturns featured dent-resistant plastic body panels which, promoted as easily enabling quick styling revisions — though in practice the feature was not much exploited.
+The original Saturns featured dent-resistant plastic body panels which were promoted as easily enabling quick styling revisions, which would happen repeatedly throughout the run of the S-Series, first in 1996 for the SL and SW models, next in 1997 for the SC models, and finally in 2000 across the board.

 The Saturn S-Series family of cars were produced from 1991 to 2002 over three generations: First generation cars were produced from 1991 to 1995.
 For the 1995 model year Saturn used a "first generation" exterior and "second generation" interior.
 The exterior of the 1995 model looked the same as the first generation cars, but it had larger gauge faces on the instrument cluster and a redesigned center console.
 First generation engines were rated at 85 hp for the single overhead cam engines, while the dual overhead cam engines were rated at 124 hp for the entire run of S-Series cars (1991–2002).
 In 1996, the second generation S-Series sedan was introduced.
 Changes carried through until 1999 included a redesigned body and single overhead cam power being increased to 100 hp.
 The third generation sedan received only minor design changes for the 2000–2002 production run.
 The exterior body panels were updated once again, and new paint colors were offered.
 The sedan retained many of the same mechanical components with an updated interior design.
-In 1997, the second generation of the sport coupe model was introduced with a more scooped headlight front.
+In 1997, the second generation of the sport coupe model was introduced with the front end being changed to accommodate a stationary headlight design, as opposed to the pop-up headlights found on 1990-1992 SC and 1993-1996 SC2 models.
 The 1999 coupe models received a suicide door behind the driver side door.
 The S-Series was produced in three variations: coupe (SC), sedan (SL), and wagon (SW).
 The wagon was introduced for the 1993 model year and it was produced until 2001.
+The SW model had a relatively obscure run as a USPS vehicle, which resulted from GM's failed plan to attack the Japanese market directly with right-hand-drive Saturn S-Series vehicles.
+Upon its failure in the Japanese market, Saturn sold off its surplus of RHD wagons in an attempt to "compete in the very narrow niche of providing right-hand drive vehicles to rural route carriers".